livepeer/docs/docs/source/getting_started.rst

 Getting Started
 =====================

-This guide will get you started with broadcasting your first video using the Livepeer tools in 5 minutes.
+This guide will get you started with broadcasting your first livestream using the Livepeer tools in 5 minutes.
 Livepeer is currently under active development, and it is accessed through the command line on OS X or Linux.

-The first step in getting started with Livepeer is to try to run the Livepeer executables and to broadcast a simple video.
+The first step in getting started with Livepeer is to try to run the Livepeer executables and to broadcast a simple livestream.

+For beginners, or for those who are not so familiar with command line interfaces (`Terminal`), here is a [simple step-by-step guide to getting started as a broadcaster](https://github.com/livepeer/wiki/wiki/Blueprint:-set-up-a-broadcasting-node-using-Livepeer-and-OBS).

 Download Livepeer
 -----------------